Partitions

 )

-Now that we’ve defined our partition, we can use it in a new asset called import_partition_file.
-This asset will rely on the partition key instead of using a FilePath run configuration.
+Now that we’ve defined our partition, we can use the partition in a new asset called import_partition_file.
+This asset will rely on the partition key instead of the FilePath run configuration to determine which file should be processed.

-The core logic of the asset remains the same, reading and loading a file, but instead of passing in an arbitrary file path at runtime, the asset will now be executed based on a specific partition value.
-For example, you can run it for each day between 2018-01-21 and 2018-01-23, with each partition corresponding to a file for that date.
+The core logic of the asset remains the same but now you can run the pipeline for each day between 2018-01-21 and 2018-01-23, with each partition corresponding to a file for that date.
 This allows you to scale execution, track progress per partition, and reprocess specific days as needed:

 @dg.asset(